cranjesh/images-test/TheSoldiersLegacyThorough.md

 ### Chapter 5: Whispers in the Manor

-The halls of Blackwood Manor seemed cloaked in an air of quiet tension, its once-majestic features dulled by shadows and the weight of recent events.
-The night was still, save for the faint crackle of the fireplace in the drawing room.
-I was restless, unable to shake the feeling that something crucial lay just beyond our grasp.

-Holmes, ever the enigma, sat in silent contemplation near the window.
-I decided to take a short walk to clear my mind.
-Passing the dimly lit library, I caught the faint murmur of voices.
-Intrigued, I stepped closer and recognized William Blackwood's distinct, sharp tone.

-"...Hanger," he said, his voice low but brimming with irritation.
-"The man's loyalties were always questionable.
-If anyone's meddling with the estate, it's him."

-I leaned closer, straining to catch more.
+The Stables at Blackwood Manor

+![Chapter5A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter5A.webp)

+A stablehand was in the stables, grooming a horse with slow, deliberate strokes.
+He did not look up as we approached, but there was a stiffness in his posture, as though he had already anticipated our arrival.

+Holmes studied him briefly.

+“You’ve handled a rifle before,” he said.

+The stablehand’s grip on the bridle faltered for a split second.
+His head jerked up, his eyes narrowing.

+Holmes gave a slight nod, satisfied.
+“Yes.
+And not just once or twice.
+Years of training, I’d say.
+You were in the military.”

+For the first time, the man truly looked at us.
+His guarded demeanor wavered.
+Then, in a tone lower than before, he muttered, “Holmes.
+Watson.”

+Holmes regarded him with quiet interest.

+I studied his weathered face.
+His expression was still wary, though his hands moved with practiced ease.

+“Then you must have seen much over the years,” I said.
+“Did anything seem amiss?”

+Hanger’s jaw tightened.
+“I keep my head down and my hands busy.
+Not my place to meddle in family business.”

+Holmes regarded him with quiet intensity.
+“Even when that business involves a missing chest?”

+For the briefest moment, Hanger’s grip on the bridle tightened.
+His face remained impassive, but something in his eyes shifted—something quickly concealed.

+“I don’t know anything about no chest,” he muttered.
+“And if I did, it wouldn’t be my place to speak of it.”

+Holmes inclined his head slightly.
+“Loyalty is a commendable trait.
+But loyalty to whom?”

+Hanger scoffed.
+“To the Blackwood family.
+The rightful Blackwoods.”

+Holmes did not press further.
+He merely nodded.
+“Of course.”

+Hanger narrowed his eyes.
+“What are you getting at?”

+Holmes gave a small smile.
+“Nothing at all.
+Just an observation.”

+As we walked away, I turned to Holmes.
+“You saw something, didn’t you?”

+Holmes’s eyes gleamed.
+“A man trying very hard not to appear nervous.”

+The Drawing Room at Blackwood Manor
+That evening, Blackwood Manor seemed heavy with quiet tension.
+The flickering glow of the fireplace cast long shadows across the paneled walls.
+Holmes sat by the window, lost in thought, while I paced restlessly.

+Something about Hanger lingered in my mind.
+Hoping to clear my thoughts, I wandered the halls.
+As I passed the dimly lit library, I heard voices.
+I stopped, pressing myself against the wall, listening.

+“Hanger,” said a sharp voice.
+William Blackwood.
+There was irritation in his tone.
+“The man’s loyalties were always questionable.”

 There was a pause, then a bitter laugh.
-"They'll never pin anything on me.
-Not with Katherine parading her innocence and Cartwright skulking about like a scolded child."
+“They’ll never pin anything on me.
+Not with Katherine parading her innocence and Cartwright skulking about like a scolded child.”

-William's voice trailed off, and I heard footsteps approaching.
-Retreating quickly, I slipped into a nearby alcove and waited as William strode past, his expression a mixture of frustration and self-satisfaction.
+Footsteps approached.
+I stepped back into an alcove as William strode past, his expression a mixture of frustration and smug satisfaction.

+Revisiting Hanger
-Later that afternoon, Holmes and I found Hanger in the stable yard, brushing down one of the manor's horses.
-The man's weathered face and blunt demeanor matched his reputation, but there was a flicker of unease in his eyes as we approached.
+The next afternoon, Holmes and I returned to the stable yard.
+Hanger was in the stables once more, brushing down one of the manor’s horses.
+His shoulders were stiff, his movements deliberate.

-![Chapter5A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter5A.webp)

-"Mr. Hanger," Holmes began without preamble, "I understand you've been a trusted servant of the Blackwood family for many years.
-I'm here to ask about recent events surrounding the chest."
+Holmes greeted him directly this time.
+“Mr. Hanger, I understand you have been a trusted servant of the Blackwood family for many years.”

-Hanger stiffened but continued his work.
-"Don't know what you mean, sir.
-I keep to my duties."
+Hanger’s grip on the brush tightened slightly, though he did not look up.
+“That I have.”

-Holmes's voice remained calm, yet carried a sharp edge.
-"And yet William speaks of you with suspicion, implying you might be involved in certain... irregularities."
+Holmes’s voice remained calm.
+“Yet William Blackwood speaks of you with suspicion.”

-At this, Hanger's grip on the brush tightened.
-"William Blackwood's always had it out for me, Mr. Holmes.
-He doesn't need a reason."
+Hanger hesitated.
+Then, with a heavy sigh, he set the brush down.
+“William Blackwood’s always had it out for me, Mr. Holmes.
+He doesn’t need a reason.”

-"Perhaps," Holmes said, his tone softening slightly.
-"But I need to know: have you seen or heard anything unusual—anything that might explain the chest's disappearance or Edward's untimely death?"
+“Perhaps,” Holmes allowed.
+“But Captain Blackwood confided in you, didn’t he?”

-Hanger hesitated, then sighed heavily.
-"There's been talk—quiet, mind you—about the Colonel.
-Hawthorne's men don't trust him, and neither did the Captain.
-Edward was a good man, but he was digging where he shouldn't have.
-I told him as much."
+Hanger hesitated again.
+His gaze flickered toward the east wing of the manor before he sighed.
+“Edward was a good man, but he was digging where he shouldn’t have.
+I told him as much.”

+Holmes studied him a moment longer before nodding.
+“I see.”

+Holmes’s Deductions
-Back in our quarters, I asked Holmes how he had deduced Hanger's involvement.
+Back in our quarters, I turned to Holmes.
+“You suspected Hanger knew more than he let on, didn’t you?”

+Holmes steepled his fingers.
+“Not of wrongdoing, Watson.
+But of keeping a secret that may prove critical.”

+I frowned.
+“How?”

-"Three small details, Watson.
-First, the leather polish on his hands matched the distinct variety used on the chest's fittings.
-Second, his frequent glances toward the library's east wing while discussing William suggested intimate knowledge of that section of the house.
-Finally, and most tellingly, the way he maintained the stable logs – meticulous, coded entries that mirrored the careful documentation style I observed in Edward's military records.
-A man chosen for his discretion and attention to detail."
+Holmes allowed himself a small smile.
+“Three small details.
+First, the polish on his hands—it matches the variety used on the chest’s fittings.
+Second, his glances toward the library’s east wing when William was mentioned—suggesting intimate knowledge of that section.
+Third, and most tellingly, the way he maintains the stable logs—meticulous, coded entries that mirror Edward’s own military documentation style.”

-"Remarkable!"
-I exclaimed.

-"Merely observation, Watson.
-But in this case, observation that confirmed Hanger as Edward's chosen confidant rather than William's suspected spy."
+I exhaled.
+“So Hanger wasn’t William’s spy.
+He was Edward’s confidant.”

+Holmes’s eyes gleamed.
+“And that means we’ve been looking in the wrong place.”

+I leaned forward.
+“Where should we be looking, then?”

+Holmes smiled.
+“Where Edward left his last record—before someone ensured he could write no more.”

 ### Chapter 6: Messages and Meetings